shrikantshinde178/PeerVista/README.md

-# PeerVista
+# PeerVista : An Insurance Platform
-Peer-to-Peer Lending Platform (Spring Boot-based web application)
+Peer-to-Peer Insurance Lending Platform (Spring Boot-based web application)

 ## PeerVista - Peer-to-Peer Lending Platform

 **Note: This project is currently in progress.
 Backend development has been completed, and work on the frontend is underway.**

-PeerVista is a Spring Boot-based web application that serves as a peer-to-peer lending platform.
-It enables users to engage in lending and borrowing transactions, manage expenses, and track credit scores.
-The application is designed with a focus on security, ease of use, and comprehensive financial management.
+PeerVista is a Spring Boot-based web application that serves as a peer-to-peer platform.
+It enables users to engage in lending and borrowing transactions, manage policies, applying policies and track records.
+The application is designed with a focus on security, ease of use, and comprehensive insurance management.

 ## Features